msmannan00/Genesis-Crawler/README.md

 ## Disclaimer

-This project is intended for educational purposes only.
+This project is intended for research purposes only.
 The authors of Genesis Crawler do not support or endorse illegal activities, and users of this project are responsible for ensuring their actions comply with the law.

 ## GitHub Repository